jmvillalobos/RNA-seq-protocol/README.md

  This is the protocol for conducting RNAseq analysis in plants.
-This repository has been created to make it easier to follow the protocol presented in the Current Protocols journal.
+This repository has been created to make it easier to follow the protocol presented in the Current Protocols journal by Pola-Sanchez et al., 2024.

   To streamline the execution of the scripts within this repository, we recommend using Docker.
 Docker provides a consistent environment for running applications, ensuring that your scripts run smoothly across different platforms.
 If you haven't installed Docker yet, you can download it based on your operating system: